hypergeek-dev/mosaic_minds/README.md

 To ensure the quality and reliability of the JavaScript code in my project, I have used appropriate validation tools, such as linting tools.
 Here's an overview of the validation process:

 1. **Linting**:
-   - I utilized a linting tool to analyze my JavaScript code for potential errors, code style violations, and best practice adherence.
+   - I utilized code institutes linting tool to analyze my JavaScript code for potential errors, code style violations, and best practice adherence.
    - Final result: No errors.

 ### Event Management System Database Overview: